kleinborre/web-sys-tech-g16/README.md

 ## Project Purpose

 Build a fast, accessible, mobile-first site that converts visitors into trial sign-ups and paid tiers for **The Titan Method** by Coach Tavion Miles.
 Static, GitHub Pages–ready.
-Bootstrap JS modals and client-side validation only (no data persistence).
+Uses Bootstrap JS modals and client-side validation (no backend).

 **Core pages**